Sennheiser TV Clear – crystal clear TV sound for the hearing impaired (AV review and soundbar update)

 The transmitter is an AirStream dongle (not BT).
 It requires either a 3.5mm audio (headphone) or Optical (TOSLINK) TV connection and a micro-USB 5V/.5A/2.5W power (all cables supplied but no power pack).

-AirStream is a low-latency audio streamer developed by Sonova/Phonac and allows for multiple TV Clear buds (and Phonak or Unitron hearing aids) to connect.
-It switches on automatically when the TV comes on – no need for anything to be paired or configured again.
+AirStream is a low-latency audio streamer developed by Sonova/Phonac.
+It allows multiple TV Clear buds (and Phonak or Unitron hearing aids) to connect.
+It switches on automatically when the TV comes on—there is no need to pair or configure anything again.
 It is superior to BT and has no lag.

-Now you have a few decisions to make as a) you can bypass the receiver and use the TV/smartphone/computer/host device Bluetooth, or b) connect to the TV as above.
+Now, you have a few decisions to make: a) bypass the receiver and use the TV/smartphone/computer/host device Bluetooth, or b) connect to the TV as above.

-UPDATE CAVEAT: Short answer is that if the TV Settings support PCM Output, then an HDMI soundbar will work, except it will not receive Dolby Atmos passthrough from the TV.
+UPDATE CAVEAT: If the TV Settings support PCM Output, an HDMI soundbar will work, except it will not receive Dolby Atmos passthrough from the TV.
 This means up to 5.1 surround sound is fine.

-So connect the Sennheiser to Optical out and the soundbar to HDMI and find the setting that allows both to work.
-If you play a movie with Dolby Atmos sound, you will need to switch the TV back to DA and the buds will not work.
+So connect the Sennheiser to Optical Out and the soundbar to HDMI and find the setting that allows both to work.
+If you play a movie with Dolby Atmos sound, you must switch the TV back to DA, and the buds will not work.

 Clarity and Volume – Pass+